If it is past the registration date, can I still join WCRR?

 Who created our schedule?

-Coach Dan developed the WCRR training schedules.
-He has been coaching runners and walkers for over 18 years and has extensive coaching and health and fitness background.
-There are a lot of different theories to marathon training and the WCRR training phylosophy is only one concept, but it is proven and it works.
+- Coach Dan Guillory developed the WCRR training schedules.
+He has been coaching runners and walkers for 20+ years and has extensive coaching and health and fitness background.
+There are a lot of different theories to marathon training and the WCRR training phylosophy is proven and it works.

 Do we receive any discounts for being a part of the program?

-Yes, you do!
-As a WCRR member you will receive a 10% discount at Road Runner Sports, 18% on The Stick, 20% discount on Amino Vital, 20% discount on Rudy Eyewear; PLUS Race Discounts throughout the year!.
-We also hold ‘Garmin Night’ at Road Runner Sports where other discounts will apply.
-We will always provide give away prizes throughout the season to our members provided by our sponsors and friends.
-AND… If we get free product, you get free product.
+- We give away prizes throughout the season to our members provided by our sponsors and friends.
+If we get free product, you get free product.
 We gladly pass along any product we believe in to our members.

-Yes, you can!
+- Yes, you can!
 If you are traveling too many days, can’t get away on Saturday mornings to train with the group or have other reasons why you cannot make the Saturday group training runs; this is the alternative for you.
-You’ll get 22 or 28 weeks of On Line Personal Coaching to take you through day by day training.
+You’ll get 22 or 28 weeks of Online Personal Coaching to take you through day by day training.
 You’ll have complete email access to your coach throughout this term and be as ready as anyone for your race.
-For more info; email firstname.lastname@example.org.
+For more info, Contact Us.

 Where can I sign up?